National Awards

 Judging Process

-NCPG Committee Members are responsible for serving as judges for the NCPG National Awards on a yearly basis.
+NCPG volunteers will serve as judges for the NCPG National Awards.
 To ensure a fair and in-depth understanding of each award and its related content area, judging assignments are segmented by award type.
-For example, the Communications Committee will score the entries of the communications-related awards.

 Once the nomination period closes, judges will review and score the entries that are submitted within their assigned categories.
 In cases where there are close or tied scores, entries will proceed to a second round of judging, which the Awards Committee conducts.
-For Lifetime Awards categories, the NCPG Board of Directors will serve as judges for the second scoring round.
+For Lifetime Awards categories, the NCPG Board of Directors will serve as judges.

 All judging and scoring are done individually.
 Nominations are scored based on their ability to meet the outlined criteria and the effectiveness and execution of the work completed by the nominee.
 Nominations are not compared or judged against each other but are evaluated solely based on their own merit.